davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 [@fig:cpx_literature_comparison].
 They also contain chromian spinels, which are a product of increased levels of melt extraction.

-Phases within sample CK-6 shows uniformly low Mg\#s, suggesting depletion.
+Phases within sample CK-6 show uniformly low Mg\#s, suggesting depletion.
 However, high modal abundance of pyroxene phases suggests some amount of major-element re-enrichment after formation.
 This is bolstered by petrographic evidence of significant